-Traffic safety and control officers make important decisions on how best to design the layout and management of traffic, both for temporary setups and when designing for permanent traffic systems.
+Traffic safety and control officers make important decisions on how best to design the layout and management of traffic.

 There are no formal qualifications required for becoming a traffic safety and control officer; however, you may want to complete GCSEs in Maths and English or their equivalents, such as the Welsh Baccalaureate or Scottish Nationals.